pegasuskmurase/ModelTemplates/BLAZARnu_MID14PRD/readme.txt

 6. IGNORE
 7. IGNORE

-# 1st block is for BLR/Dust torus
+# 1st block is for BLR/Dust Torus
 # 2nd block is for Blazar Zone
 # Normalization is set for a cosmic-ray loading of 10